 - To finish it all off – A big handful of nutty parmesan cheese and those beautifully golden pine nuts.

 This fennel and celery salad is so fresh and bright and crunchy.
 The little bits of celery and sharp fennel blend so nicely with the light citrus dressing, and that shaved Parmesan and the toasted pine nuts add a wonderful buttery, nuttiness.
 I love to serve it alongside rich and hearty dishes like my Italian Sunday Gravy, this Lemon Mascarpone Risotto, or this Easy Chicken Piccata.
+It’s also delicious paired with soup recipes like this Instant Pot Minestrone or Lasagna Soup.

 This salad is also great because you can make it ahead of time, which means it’s perfect for bringing to a potluck or packing along for lunches.
 I would say that the taste is best the day you make it, but it still maintains its crunchy bite for a few days.
 If you’d like to make it way in advance, say a few days prior, I would just reserve the lemon juice and olive oil and toss that in at the end.